Bianchi – The Brand

 Bianchi bikes have become famous for their popular color scheme, a turquoise-blue paint named ‘Celeste #227’.
 Although available in many other colors, the vast majority of Bianchi riders choose this color due to its recognizable affiliation with the brand.
 The true origins of the color remain a mystery, but some say it was designed to match the eye-color of Queen Margherita of Savoy for whom founder Edoardo Bianchi was commissioned to build a bicycle.

-First and foremost, Bianchi produces competitive level aerodynamic road bikes like those used world-famous races like the Tour de France.
+First and foremost, Bianchi produces competitive level aerodynamic road bikes like those used in world-famous races like the Tour de France.
 However, its full range does include several top-quality mountain bikes, e-bikes, and hybrids.

 Check out Bianchi’s history on Youtube – (Duration: 3:29)